 Check out the video below to learn a little more about plaque:

 But all is not lost!
 You have a secret weapon in your ammunition… and that’s saliva!
-Not only does saliva wash out food debris and neutralize harmful acids, but minerals in saliva like fluoride, calcium and phosphate can be deposited back into tooth enamel, strengthening and defending it against bad bacteria.
+Not only does saliva wash out food debris and neutralize harmful acids, but minerals in saliva like fluoride, calcium, and phosphate can be deposited back into tooth enamel, strengthening and defending it against bad bacteria.
 That’s why we call saliva the unsung hero of oral health–it works around the clock to protect our smiles and keep our teeth healthy and strong!

 Not only does saliva remineralize the tooth but it also helps to bring the pH of the mouth back to neutral after we eat acidic things.
 The more saliva the better!

 What’s at stake?
 Your dental health.
-Here at McOmie Family Dentistry we have conversation with people daily who are getting full mouth implants, or a full mouth reconstruction and they say “I wish I would have taken better care of my teeth”.
-It is easy to say that in hind sight, our hope is that none of our patients ever get to that point.
+Here at McOmie Family Dentistry, we have conversations with people daily who are getting full mouth implants or a full mouth reconstruction and they say “I wish I would have taken better care of my teeth”.
+It is easy to say that in hindsight, our hope is that none of our patients ever get to that point.
 We recently had a lady who had an All On 4 case done.
 That is a whole arch of teeth done with 4 dental implants in one day.
 Her treatment was amazing and she got a fantastic smile as a result, but she said “I love my teeth I wish I would have taken care of them in the first place, if I only knew then what I know now.
 When I was young I thought I had many teeth and really didn’t see the value in them.
 You only realize what you have once it is gone”.
 This is a very strong testimony of taking care of your teeth.
 All on 4 dental implants are great, we love doing them and have done many, but natural teeth are always much better.

 Whose Side Are You On?